dmbarbour/wikilon/docs/CommandLine.md

 For round-tripping, the form shall be preserved, e.g. we don't lose the zeroes in `1.000`, and `4/6` would be distinct from `2/3` (before processing by `ratio`).
 Expansions may involve multiple steps.
 For example, the `6.02` for the scientific E notation expands as a decimal number.
 We may generalize this idea for integral and literal values:

         42      desugars to     \#42 int
-        "foo"   desugars to     \"foo
+        "foo"   desugars to     \"
+                                 foo
                                 ~ lit

 This approach to literal values is easily extensible with new notations.
 I would like to explore vectors, matrices, association lists, and other formats.
 However, for the moment I'll focus on just the five forms indicated above: ratio, decimal, exp10, integer, literal.

-#### Claw Multi-Line Literals and Alternatives
+#### Multi-Line Literals

+Inline literals are sufficient for most command line use cases, e.g. labels like `"foo"`, test strings like `"Hello, World!"`, and micro-DSLs like regular expressions.
+Claw doesn't have built-in character escapes, and it isn't difficult to define your `literal` function to rewrite substrings like `"\n"`, `"\q"`, and `"\\"` to model escapes of newlines and double-quotes and escapes.

-As a universal view, Claw provides a syntax for multi-line literals.
+Nonetheless, claw provides a usable syntax for multi-line embedded text:

+        some commands \"

-        \"This is an example
+         This is an example multi-line
-         \multi-line literal
-         \with "double quotes".
+         literal with "double quotes".

+        ~ more commands

+        (author:Cicero date:BCE45 lang:latin) \"

+         Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

         ~

-Claw uses `LF SP* \` to escape an LF and `LF SP* ~` to terminate (where ABC respectively uses `LF SP` and `LF ~`).
-This allows Claw to be more flexibly formatted and indented.
-It also ensures that blank lines of text are visible, and that an incomplete text literal is easily recognized.

-However, this is not very aesthetically pleasing (at least to my eyes), and it would be a pain to write in a console or REPL.
-Multi-line literals simply, fundamentally, aren't a nice fit for a command line interface.
-Where large literals are necessary, my recommendation is instead to define them using a separate word and access them by name.
-We can provide a specialized view for reading and editing text-mostly definitions.

-Inline literals are sufficient for most command line use cases, including labels like `"foo"`, test strings like `"Hello, World!"`, micro-DSLs like regular expressions.
-While Claw doesn't have built-in character escapes, it isn't difficult to define a function to rewrite substrings like `"\n"` and `"\q"` to model escapes.
+Our text begins on the line after `\"`.
+Each line of claw text is preceded with `LF SP` and the text terminates with `LF ~`.
+For convenience, `LF LF` is treated as `LF SP LF` so developers don't need to indent empty lines.
+Other than SP, LF, or ~, any character following LF is an error.
+For aesthetics, our text is padded with one empty line before and after.
+One empty line of padding is trimmed from each side when parsing the claw text.
+The padding is optional unless you actually need the empty lines.

+No default escapes are used within the text body.
+However, claw is generally limited to the same character set as AO dictionaries.
+Claw forbids control characters (except LF), DEL, surrogates, and the replacement character.
+If developers need more than this, they may encode it and functionally rewrite the text afterwards.

+I hope for claw to be tolerable as a syntax for text markup, typography, or literate programming.
+These multi-line literals are a good start: it is lightweight and doesn't require ugly escapes.
+The weakness is that multi-line text cannot be flexibly indented, which may be awkward in some cases.
+We might mitigate this functionally or via abstraction of text into separate definitions.
+But, if this doesn't work out, we might need a more structured view for those roles.

 ### Claw Blocks